 Areas of Research

 The Sonenblum Clinical Research Group is dedicated to improving healthcare and increasing the health and function of people with disabilities through applied clinical research.
-Our work cuts across disciplines and welcomes people from all backgrounds as we bridge the gap between researchers, engineers and clinicians.
+Our work cuts across disciplines and welcomes people from all backgrounds as we bridge the gap between researchers, engineers and healthcare providers.
 Below, you will find descriptions of a few of our research projects.
 Please reach out for more information as we are always adding new projects!

 Pressure Injury Risk Assessment